We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

-A series of training activities will take place between 2020 and 2022 to build the capacities of individuals at targeted institutions, developing their skills and knowledge to analyse climate projections and produce information products for use in different sectoral applications.
-Trainings will be jointly developed and delivered by ICIMOD and the Met Office, UK’s national meteorological agency, with support from other relevant organizations, including the Indian Institute of Tropical Meteorology (IITM) – Pune, where appropriate.
+A series of training activities will take place between 2020 and 2022 to build the capacities of individuals at targeted institutions to analyse climate projections and produce information products for use in different sectoral applications.
+Trainings will be jointly developed and delivered by ICIMOD and the Met Office, UK’s national meteorological agency, with support from other relevant organizations, including the World Climate Research Programme, the Swedish Meteorological and Hydrological Institute, and the Indian Institute of Tropical Meteorology (IITM) – Pune, where appropriate.

 The training aims to build underpinning knowledge and skills for analysing regional climate change projections using Coordinated Regional Climate Downscaling Experiment (CORDEX) regional climate model simulations.
 This training will cover an introduction to climate change science, modelling, and downscaling, followed by an introduction to accessing and using the CORDEX datasets, including introductions to tools for analysing and visualizing climate change projections at different time scales.